vserova/book/pages/ch_app.md

 denotes a host range from `130.14.8.0` thru `130.14.9.255` (including the ends).

-<span class="nctnt highlight">Note</span> that `127/8` gets automatically added, whether or not it is explicitly included into the configuration file.
+*Note* that `127/8` gets automatically added, whether or not it is explicitly included into the configuration file.
 The file loader also warns if it encounters any specifications that overlap each other.
 Inexistent (or unreadable) file causes internal hardcoded defaults to be used - a warning is issued in this case.

-<span class="nctnt highlight">Note</span> that the IP table file is read once per Apache daemon's life cycle (and it is \*not\* reloaded upon graceful restarts).
+*Note* that the IP table file is read once per Apache daemon's life cycle (and it is \*not\* reloaded upon graceful restarts).
 The complete stop / start sequence should be performed to force the IP table be reloaded.

 #### Configuration Examples